eshkinkot/midpssh/README.txt

 Telnet/SSH Applet (javassh.org) to the MIDP platform.

-Floyd SSH and Telnet Floyd (and hence MidpSSH) includes sources from Matthias L. Jugel, Marcus Meiﬂner (javassh.org) and also the GNU Classpath project.
+Floyd SSH and Telnet Floyd (and hence MidpSSH) includes sources from Matthias L. Jugel, Marcus Mei√üner (javassh.org) and also the GNU Classpath project.